TecknozBD/Hyper-Titan/document/detailed_architecture.md

 ### Memory Subsystem

-The Memory Subsystem includes an on chip ROM and outbound AXI4 master interfaces to connect to DDR Phy when available.
+The Memory Subsystem includes an on chip ROM and outbound AXI4 master interfaces to connect to DDR3 PHY.
 It is responsible for managing memory access and ensuring data integrity.
 The basic specifications are as follows:

 - **Clock:** clk_sl (200-3200 MHz)
 - **Reset:** arst_n_sl